 At VDA, we understand how impactful speech and debate can be in a student’s academic and professional life.
 Our curriculum is designed to equip students with core skills they can use in their personal and later professional lives, even if they do not pursue a competitive team at their respective institution.
-In addition to their debate careers, VDA’s curriculum developers have professional experience at elite consulting firms, policy research institutions based in Washington, D.C, and some hold or held selective research positions in the social sciences at their respective institutions.

 During camp, students participate in lectures, workshops, Socratic seminars, games, mock debates, and other public speaking activities to learn and practice competitive debate.
 They research and present on different topics, including past and present resolutions debated on the competitive circuit.
 Our low teacher-student ratio provides students ample time and resources to learn and practice the material.
 Students receive individualized feedback from instructors on their work, in addition to their classmates' responses.

 Since 2015, VDA has worked with a number of middle schools—including Rachel Carson Middle School and Nysmith School for the Gifted—in the northern Virginia area.
 VDA instructors have worked closely with coaches, parents, and students to improve local debate programs, including establishing a program at Franklin Middle School.
 In addition to students attending our summer and winter camps and receiving private coaching, we have conducted mock tournaments, team coaching, case review, and provided input on team selection.
 Our students have won the Middle School National Championship and gone on to captain their High School debate teams.
 VDA’s continued work in the region helps us prepare middle school students for their competitive team tryouts and circuit.